hunterh37/Introduction-to-Augmented-Reality-on-iOS/README.md

 **RealityKit** (iOS 13)

 **RealityKit** was created as a way to simplify the creation of building augmented reality applications.
-Out of the box RealityKit provides many of the features that would traditionally require manual calculations and rendering.
+Out of the box, RealityKit provides many of the features that would traditionally require manual calculations and rendering.

 <img src="https://user-images.githubusercontent.com/61129822/130316117-3461a071-e8db-4e43-90b9-191a7b2a278d.png" data-canonical-src="https://user-images.githubusercontent.com/61129822/130316117-3461a071-e8db-4e43-90b9-191a7b2a278d.png" width="500" height="250" />